googleapis/google-cloud-cpp/INSTALL.md

 ln -sf /usr/bin/cmake3 /usr/bin/cmake && ln -sf /usr/bin/ctest3 /usr/bin/ctest
 ```

+#### crc32c

-**crc32c**: there is no CentOS package for this library.
+There is no CentOS package for this library.
 To install it use:

 ```bash
 cd /var/tmp/build